 Bahá’u’lláh compares the maturation of the human race as a whole to the experience of its individual members who struggle, successively, through the stages of infancy, childhood and adolescence.
 Today, humanity has entered on its collective coming-of-age, endowed with the capacity to see the entire panorama of its development as a single process.
 The challenge of maturity is to accept that we are one people, to free ourselves from the limited identities and creeds of the past, and to build together the foundations of global civilization.

-The vital contribution which the teachings of Bahá’u’lláh make to Religion is the development of spiritual truth from the area of the individual conscience to embrace the area of human and social relations as a whole.
+The vital contribution that the teachings of Bahá’u’lláh make to Religion is the development of spiritual truth from the area of the individual conscience to embrace the area of human and social relations as a whole.
 Thus, wherever Bahá’í communities exist, exists also a true cross-section of the human race united in conscience and united in purpose.

 Hence, to Bahá’ís, both for themselves individually, as well as for the collective development of humanity, the ‘purpose for being’ has a single and identical goal—world unity, achievable only through the emergence of an ethically developed race conscious and convinced of its intrinsic spirituality